ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ### Deploy
 {: #devsecops-ci-tool-integration-deploy}

-Configure the target Kubernetes cluster where the application will be deployed.
-Once the application passes the build, test and scan phase the pipeline deploys the built application image to target Kubernetes cluster.
+Configure the target Kubernetes cluster where the application is deployed.
+After the application passes the build, test and scan phase the pipeline deploys the built application image to target Kubernetes cluster.
 This deployment is then ready for acceptance test or integration test.

 * **App name:**
    The name of the application.